 Self Service works by running NetBackup Commands on the command line of the master server.
 If there is a problem running a command, it is included in the error in Self Service.
 Locating these errors is very helpful.
 Once you have an error with a NetBackup Command line, you can copy the command and try running it manually on the master server.
 This technique is useful for troubleshooting.

 Template Policies must be configured in certain ways to function correctly.
 When you check policy templates, refer to the Protection page in Admin.
-Make sure that the Template meets all the criteria that are displayed when you select the green tick that corresponds with its protection level.
+Click from the cog button to generate a summary of outstanding changes.

 An amber or a red cog in the Assets page highlights the problem assets.